BrianBehnke/BrianBehnke.github.io/_posts/2018-12-13-NFL-Values.md

 Teams should avoid spending large sums on RBs and WRs, as neither position appears to have a prpensity to have a high scoring aptitude.
 This money would be better served on higher scoring positions, like K or QB, as stated above.
 This will ensure that the team is getting better value from their salary expenditures and allow them to spend more on non-scoring positions, like defensive players and offensive linemen.

-I will continue to root for the Minnesota Vikings and still get angry at them when they do not win.
+I will continue to root for the Minnesota Vikings and still get frustrated with them when they do not win.
 With this analysis I can deduce that not all players are over paid.
 I still appreciate the effort that goes into playing football at this level.

 <span style="color:purple">**Skol Vikings!**</span>